 This area has not been developed and visitor access is very limited due to lack of trails and parking.
 Sleeping Bear Dunes National Lakeshore with the support (volunteers and funding) of the Friends of Sleeping Bear Dunes is planning to develop a small parking lot, loop hiking trail, and interpretive information to facilitate visitor use of the area as described in the Sleeping Bear Dunes National Lakeshore’s 2009 General Management Plan.
+The trail will be approximately 3.5 miles long and the first half-mile from the parking lot to an overlook with an interpretive sign at the top of one of the glacial kettles will be made universally accessible.

 A steering team has begun to develop plans for the trail development.
 The first of the plan was to conduct an Environmental Assessment (E/A), which was completed in October, 2014.